-Other groups (e.g., physician pathology, radiology groups, and rehabilitation agencies) are not required to indicate a rendering provider on claims.
+Other groups (e.g., rehabilitation agencies) are not required to indicate a rendering provider on claims.

 Group billing providers should refer to their certification materials or to service-specific information in the Online Handbook to determine whether or not a rendering provider is required on claims.